 Each public school child who receives special education and related services must have an Individualized Education Program (IEP).
 Each IEP must be designed for one student and must be a truly individualized document.
 The IEP creates an opportunity for teachers, parents, school administrators, related services personnel, and students (when appropriate) to work together to improve educational results for children with disabilities.
 The IEP is the cornerstone of a quality education for each child with a disability.

 Rules and regulations based on IDEA vary from state to state.
-The Utah Parent Center has created a handbook called Parents as Parents as Partners in the IEP Process – A Parent Handbook, fact sheets, and videos just for parents!
+The Utah Parent Center has created a handbook called Parents as Partners in the IEP Process – A Parent Handbook, fact sheets, and videos just for parents!
 This information provides an overview, information, and suggestions of what you as a parent can do to prepare to participate in and follow up on IEP meetings and for your important role as an equal member of the team that designs the IEP to meet your child’s needs.

 For more information or assistance regarding the IEP, please feel free to contact one of our parent consultants at 801.272.1051 or 1.800.468.1160.